SungardAS/condensation/README.md

 Condensation will look for `assets`, `cftemplates` and `partials` under the `particles` directory.

+#### Lazy Loading

+Particles will only be included in the distribution if they are referenced in a template.

 #### assets

 Files to be uploaded to S3 that are used to supplement CloudFormation